WebOfTrustInfo/verifiable-news/brainstorming.md

 Another way to attach posts and local or remote factual claims is to add form elements on post-authoring webpages to modify post metadata, attaching and detaching posts and local and remote claims.

 ### Dependency Relationships
-Factual claims can be used or referenced from posts.
 News articles depend on other articles and, pertinent to this discussion, news articles depend on facts.

-The plugins can receive subscription requests and subscription cancelation requests to the events of factual claims as other users make use of factual claims as remote factual claims.

-Journalists can receive notifications about post/claim dependencies as they update their local factual claims and, should remote factual claims used by journalists update or change, as users of the factual claims, they also receive notifications.
-The plugins can email journalists should their posts depend on factual claims which change.
+The plugins can receive subscription requests and subscription cancelation requests to the events of factual claims.
+Journalists can receive notifications about post/claim dependencies as they update their local factual claims.
+Should remote factual claims used by journalists update or change, they receive notifications.
+The plugins can email journalists should their news articles depend on factual claims which change.

 ## Factual Claims Services and Supernodes